Adds a title and a description for a data set stored as .omv-file for the statistical spreadsheet 'jamovi' (https://www.jamovi.org)

 # for readability)

-"justify justify justify justify justify justify justify justify justify justify ",
+"justify justify justify justify justify justify justify justify justify ",

-"justify justify justify justify justify justify justify justify justify justify",
+"justify justify justify justify justify justify justify justify justify ",

 jmvReadWrite::describe_omv(dtaInp = dtaFrm, fleOut = nmeOut, dtaTtl = "ToothGrowth",